Stories

 Once caught, the Commandant's Staff sends the Cadet a Special Report.
 Specials must be answered in person, in dress uniform, within twenty-four hours.
 Cadets may answer their Special, "Correct" (guilty a charged), "Incorrect as Stands" (not guilty), or "Correct, but Wish to Explain" (for mitigating or extenuating circumstances).
 A Commandant Staff member adjudicates the Special, scratching those marked incorrect or awarding a penalty listed in the Blue Book.
 They may modify penalties depending on the circumstances.

-This Cadet, a track athlete, was late to class by fifteen minutes, which earns a penalty of 5 Demerits, 1 Week Confinement, and 5 Penalty Tours, called a "5-1-5."
+This Cadet, a track athlete, was late to class by fifteen minutes, which earns a penalty of 5 Demerits, 1 Week of Confinement, and 5 Penalty Tours, called a "5-1-5."

 She brought it to me, the new guy.